Jonastjep/CRAPy/ProgressReport_CRAPy.md

 - Note: Tx and Rx connections are inverted to arduino!!
 - Examples not running properly
 - Using GPS code from github returns empty data (but at least sensor is running now).
 Implemented code into combined script.
+Terrible weather might be making the connection to satellites difficult.

 #### Marco: